DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-This boxy calculator does not look like a Texas Instruments product.
-Nevertheless is the proof simple, just read the label on the back of the Electronic Calculator carefully.
+This boxy calculator does at first glance not look like a Texas Instruments product.
+Nevertheless is the proof rather simple, just read the label on the back side of the Electronic Calculator carefully: Custom manufactured for Longines Symphonette by Texas Instruments, Dallas, Texas.

 We noticed two different versions of the original Electronic Calculator design, the featured one with mostly black keyboard caps and a later one with mostly white keyboard caps.
 Don't miss the second version of the Longines Symphonette Electronic Calculator.